Computer science has long discussed the issue of redundancy vs dependency and from time-to-time, it is a topic that arises in PageSeeder modeling.

-Essentially this pattern replicates an entire collection of content and then updates the path references to reflect the new location.
+This pattern replicates an entire collection of content and updates the path references to reflect the new location.
 It must be coded for each circumstance, but this tutorial provides some guidance for developers: Creating document collections.

 This is similar to exporting a collection and then re-importing it to a different group.